ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud}}.
 Use Veeam Cloud Connect as disaster recovery for failover during on-premises outages or to permanently move workloads directly to {{site.data.keyword.cloud_notm}}.

-For VMware Shared V4.2 and later, VMware Shared virtual data centers provide Veeam Backup and Replication 11 for the Veeam Cloud Connect Replication ready-to-use service.
+VMware Shared virtual data centers provide Veeam Backup and Replication 12 for the Veeam Cloud Connect Replication ready-to-use service.
 For more information about compatibility requirements between Veeam service providers and tenants, see [Product versions in Veeam Cloud Connect infrastructure](https://helpcenter.veeam.com/archive/backup/110/cloud/cloud_connect_versions.html){: external}.
 {: note}

 When you access Veeam Cloud Connect, **DNS name** and **Port** details are specific to the region where your virtual data center exists.